 Hopewell Indian, and later Fort Ancient Indian Culture mounds, located on the Miami River east of Lebanon.

 Fort Hamilton (Monument)

 Originally an outpost of Fort Washington, built during General St. Clair's campaign.
 It was a double-palisaded ditched work with two blockhouses, log barracks, and timber-frame Officers' quarters.
 It was later dismantled.
 The settlement was named for the fort in 1803.
 The magazine was used as the county jail from 1803 to 1809.
 The Officers' quarters were converted into a tavern.
-The Butler County Soldiers, Sailors, and Pioneers Monument museum is now on or very near the actual site, at 1 South Monument Ave..
+The Butler County Soldiers, Sailors, and Pioneers Monument (1906) is now on the actual site, at 1 South Monument Ave..